 - Get the contact information of anyone that witnessed the incident.

 Yes, if you have suffered a needlestick injury because of medical negligence, you can make a claim.
 Such injuries can be very traumatic.
-After all, when we go to hospital, we expect to get the treatment we need to get better.
-We do not expect to suffer a further illness or injury because of a mistake made by a healthcare professional.
+After all, when we go to the hospital, we expect to get the treatment we need to get better.
+We do not expect to suffer further illness or injury because of a mistake made by a healthcare professional.
 Examples of medical negligence range from needles not being disposed of correctly to used needles being used again.
+Such cases could be grounds for syringe injury claims.

 You will receive general damages for the pain and suffering you have encountered.
 This relates to both the physical and mental pain.
 Not only this, but you can claim for any costs you have experienced as a direct consequence of the needlestick injury.
 This includes medical expenses and loss of income.
 It also includes anything from childcare costs to the cost of counselling and travelling expenses.
 Make sure you record all costs and keep proof.